Fundamentals of Engineering Exam

 - Be enrolled in ENGR 490

 For seniors ready to take the FE Exam, you will still need to register for ENGR 490 the semester you plan on taking the exam.
-Please be mindful that if you plan on graduating in the Spring semesters, you will need to take the FE no later than May 5th to allow you enough time to turn your proof of testing into the Dean's Office prior to grades being due.
+Please be mindful that if you plan on graduating in the semester you take the exam, you will need to take the exam no later than Prep Day to allow for adequate processing time (uploading your exam proof).
 Otherwise, this may delay your diploma.

 How do I sign up for the FE exam?